AndreaFavero71/Cubotone/README.md

 This repo contains the relevant files for ....

-How to make CUBOTino autonomous: A small, 3D printed, Rubik’s cube solver robot
+How to make CUBOTone, my first Rubik’s cube solver robot
 ![title image](/images/title.jpg)

-Further robot info at: https://www.instructables.com/CUBOTino-Autonomous-Small-3D-Printed-Rubiks-Cube-R/
+Further robot info at: https://www.instructables.com/Rubik-Cube-Solver-Robot-With-Raspberry-Pi-and-Pica/

-An impression of the robot: https://youtu.be/dEOLhvVMcUg
+An impression of the robot: https://www.youtube.com/watch?v=oYRXe4NyJqs

-This is forked from the git repo made by heneault (thank you !!!); Updated to latest files versions.

-This git repo simplifies the download of the individual files and automates as much a possible the deployment to the raspberry pi
+This git repo simplifies the download of the individual files and automates as much a possible the deployment to the Raspberry Pi

 This installation has proved to work on different Raspberry Pi models; Please report in case you experience issues.